acotty/CB_GDBMI_PLUGIN/Readme.md

+# CODE::BLOCKS  GDB/MI DEBUGGER PLUGIN

+**The debugger is not production quality yet, but you can check it out as it can debug itself.**

-# Description
+## Description
-This GitHub repo has the source code for the new Code::Blocks GDB/MI debugger.
-The source is to be built with the current C::B nightly and a GCC compiler that supports C++11.
-The code is desigend for GDB 9 or later using the GDB/MI version 3 interface.
+This GitHub repo contains the future Code::Blocks GDB/MI debugger plugin.
+The source is to be built with the current C::B nightly build and GCC compiler that supports C++11 or later (GCC 10 or 11 is recommended).
+The code is desigend for GDB 9.1 or later using the GDB/MI version 3 interface (GDB 11.2 is recommended).

-This uses the GDB Machine Interface (GDB/MI) interface.
-This has a number of advantages:
+This GDB/MI debugger plugin has a number of advantages over the existing GDB debugger plugin, like:

 1. Supports all of the existing GDB annotations debugger plugin features once finished.
 2. In theory quicker as there is less data transferred between C::B and GDB.